XiovV/dokkup/docs/agent-setup.md

 ```

 ## Retrieve the API key
+!!! note
-You can retrieve the API key through the logs.
-Please note that the API key will not be printed out the next time you run the agent.
+    The API key will not be printed out the next time you run the agent.

 ```
 $ docker logs dokkup-agent